It all began with a rag tag group called The Classic Bike Cooperative.

 Mostly repairs, restorations, parts and various custom services.
 Three quarters of our business consisted of vintage Norton motorcycles, but we had a steady diet of Triumphs, BSAs and anything else that looked interesting.
 Notably we allowed – nay, we encouraged – our customers to work with us in the shop.

-In the fourth quarter 2014 we decided to get back our roots and keep things simple and formed the Classic Bike Guild.
+In the fourth quarter 2014, we decided to get back our roots and keep things simple and formed the Classic Bike Guild.
 CBE today focuses on parts, services and select repairs and restorations.
-But the bulk of the shop is rented to the Guild members who pay dues for space to work on their bikes in a collaborative atmosphere .
+But the bulk of the shop is rented to the Guild members who pay dues for space to work on their motorcycles in a collaborative atmosphere .

 Indeed.
-Hope to see you around the shop sometime soon.
+We hope to see you around the shop sometime soon.